 - Women's Network

-The Network is also a channel through which PM&C can seek guidance on activities and workplace matters which impact on staff with disability.
-You do not need to be a person with a disability to participate in the network.
-Everyone is welcome and people with caring responsibilities are especially encouraged to participate.
+It is also a channel through which PM&C can seek guidance on activities and workplace matters which impact on staff with disability.

 In March 2018, the Department launched its Gender Affirmation and Transition Policy.
 The intent of this policy is to ensure that staff who transition while working at PM&C are supported by clear guidance about how the Department can assist them.